 Helping Students with ASD Succeed in General Education Classrooms

-What you’ll learn in the course and be able to do afterward:
+What you’ll learn in the course and be able to do afterward

-- After identifying the five key aspects of independent learning for students with autism, you will be able to:
+- After identifying the five key aspects of independent learning for students with autism, you will be able to

-- Explain how they can use these skills to experience success.
+- apply these skills to experience success.

-- Learn tactics of choral responding, response cards, and Heads Together to:
+- Learn tactics of choral responding, response cards, and Heads Together to

 This course is delivered through Florida Tech.
 Clicking "Enroll Now" will take you to Florida Tech’s website where you can Add to Cart, Checkout, and complete the course.
 Come back to our website for podcasts, blogs, courses, and content.